Naman-GG/Naman-GG/README.md

 - 👋 Hi, I’m @Naman-GG
-- 👀 I’m interested in ...Tech
+- 👀 I’m interested in Artificial Intelligence and Machine Learning
-- 🌱 I’m currently learning ...Python,(Class XI) CBSE
+- 🌱 I’m currently learning Machine Learninf
-- 💞️ I’m looking to collaborate on ...Nothing
-- 📫 How to reach me ...ng101202302@gmail.com

 <!---
 Naman-GG/Naman-GG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.